 The largest city in the province of KwaZulu-Natal and the third largest city in South Africa.
 Formed in 2001, when the administrative boundaries of the previous Durban municipality were expanded by 68%, increasing the population by only 9%.

-Home to a third of the population (approximately 3.6 million people) and responsible for 60% of the economic activity in the province.
+Home to a third of the population a third of the population (approximately 3.6 million people) and responsible for 60% of the economic activity in the province.